-In some people with POTS, deconditioning from lack of general movement and exercise can exacerbate the symptoms of illness.
-Some of Dr. Levine's studies have demonstrated a lower stroke volume and smaller heart size in people with POTS, both of which can be improved with exercise.
+In some people with POTS, deconditioning that occurs as a result of prolonged illness may further exacerbate symptoms.
+Some of Dr. Levine's studies have demonstrated a lower stroke volume in people with POTS, which can be improved with exercise.
 Dr. Levine emphasizes that the position of your body during exercise is important.
 Starting POTS patients with recumbent exercise like swimming, rowing, and recumbent bicycle is important.

 CHOP Modified Exercise Program for POTS

 Originally developed by Dr. Levine, this modified exercise protocol from the Children's Hospital of Philadelphia is a widely used guideline for people with POTS to work to increase their stamina.

 Build up the number of minutes spent exercising very slowly.
 Many with POTS have exercise intolerance and orthostatic intolerance (symptoms increase when standing).
 Start them with five minutes of recumbent exercise per day and then add one minute to the exercise regimen per week.
 Eventually, try to have your patient build up to 30 minutes per day for at least three days per week.

 Recumbent aerobic exercises are recommended: swimming, recumbent stationary bike or rowing machine.
 For patients with both POTS and Ehlers-Danlos Syndrome, be aware that exercising like the rowing machine that require pulling may lead to subluxations or dislocations.

 Mix strength training with aerobic exercise.
 Two days per week should be devoted to strength training of the legs and core.
 Focus on exercises that can be done in a chair or on the floor, like a seated leg press, leg curl, leg extension, calf raise, chest press, and seated row.
 Exercises for the core might include abdominal crunches, back extensions, and side planks.